witnet/documentation/docs/tutorials/bitcoin-price-feed/2-create-project.md

 ```

 You can keep reading this page to learn more about the Truffle box
-boilerplate, but if you are feeling impatient you can [jump into the
+boilerplate, but if you are feeling impatient you can [jump straight to defining data sources][next].
-next step][next].

 ### Project folder structure